Nigeria women's national basketball team: 2006 FIBA World Championship for Women

 Nigeria qualified for the 2006 FIBA World Championship by winning the 2005 FIBA Africa Championship for Women.
 They were placed into Group C with China, Russia, and the United States.
 Nigeria did not qualify for a pass into the second round and were defeated in the 15/16th place game by fellow African representatives Senegal by a score of 66–64.
 Their tournament record was 0–5.

 Nigeria also participated in the 2006 Commonwealth Games held in Melbourne, Australia.

 Team in 2007

 The team attended the FIBA Africa Championship for Women 2007; the qualifying event for African teams attempting to make the 2008 Summer Olympics.
 Nigeria made it to the quarterfinals of the 2007 FIBA African Championship before losing to Mozambique 69–61.
 They won fifth place by defeating Cameroon 63–50.
 The team did not qualify for the Beijing Olympic Games.

 The Nigerian squad went undefeated in group play during the 2007 All-Africa Games.
 They went on to the semi-finals and lost to Mozambique 57–46.

 2009 Nations Cup

 Nigeria has qualified for the 2009 Africa Cup of Nations (basketball) to be held in Libya.

+2024 Summer Olympics

+At the 2024 Summer Olympics in Paris, the Nigerian women’s basketball team defeated Australia 75-62 in their first game.
+This was the team’s first Olympic game victory in 20 years.
+The team lost its second game in the tournament 75-54 against the host nation, France.
+In their third game against Canada, they won 79-70 to advance to the quarterfinals for the first time ever.
+With this victory, the team became the first African basketball team, male or female, to qualify for the quarterfinals of the basketball competition at the Olympics.